-On September 1, 2016, Progressive Care opened Smart Medical Alliance Inc. to assist healthcare providers with navigating the complex risk management environment of their insurance network contracts.
-The Company believes that the need for outsourced support for providers is increasing and estimates the market in the state of Florida to be over \$1 billion annually.

-Smart Medical Alliance provides management and support services to doctors and administrators under both capitated and fee-for-services insurance contracts.
-It has created a set of service options for providers as well as a-la-carte pricing to meet the specific needs of healthcare practices.
-These services will include billing & coding, data management and evaluation, compliance & adherence monitoring, recruiting, staffing, training, best practices and supervisory procedures.
-The annual cost for the services based on the needs of the provider could be up to 20% of the providers' annual net revenues.
+On September 1, 2016, Progressive Care opened Smart Medical Alliance Inc. ("Smart Medical") to assist healthcare providers with navigating the complex risk management environment of their insurance network contracts.
+Smart Medical provided management and support services to doctors and administrators under both capitated and fee-for-services insurance contracts.
+These services included billing & coding, data management and evaluation, compliance & adherence monitoring, recruiting, staffing, training, best practices and supervisory procedures.
+Smart Medical discontinued operations in the fourth quarter of 2017 as the Company was not successful in its sales and marketing efforts, and therefore revenues were not sufficient to meet operating costs.